Xentrk/Stubby-Installer-Asuswrt-Merlin/README.md

     /opt/etc/init.d/S61stubby option

 ## DNSSEC
-**this section is being worked on**

-The install script turns off the DNSSEC setting on the firmware to avoid conflicts with DNSSEC built into Stubby.
-The [Cloudflare Help Page](https://1.1.1.1/help) does not support DNSSEC.
-The site will give a false result when using DNSSEC.
-The default **stubby.yml** configuration file from the install script will fail the DNSSEC Test websites listed below.
-If you want to experiment with DNSSEC when using Cloudflare, you can copy the  **stubby.yml.dnssec** file contents to **/opt/etc/stubby/stubby.yml**, followed by a restart of Stubby using the command **/opt/etc/init.d/S61stubby restart**.
+The **install_stubby.sh** script turns off the DNSSEC setting on the firmware to avoid conflicts with DNSSEC built into Stubby.

 ## DNS Test Web Sites
 1. DNSSEC Test